DariosKrimsKrams/hashtag-buddy-backend/README.md

 ## Credits
   * Build by Dario D. Müller
-  * Original build with Christian and Paul
+  * Original build together with Christian and Paul
-  * Brainstorming with Tim
+  * Brainstorming with Tim Wiesenmüller
-  * Refactoring with Lasse
+  * Refactoring with Lasse Klüver